polkadot-developers/knowledgebase/current/smart-contracts/faq.md

 ## ink!
 F.A.Q.

-### How do I use `env` in non-message functions?

-Currently, ink! hides some special details about calling messages that allows users to easily work with the environment like `env.caller()`.
-However, this support only works for message functions; those which are `pub(external)`.

-To use the `env` module in `non-message` functions, the user has to add an additional argument to their function declaration.

-* For `&self` methods, you must include `env: &ink_model::EnvHandler`.
-* For `&mut self` methods, you must include `env: &mut ink_model::EnvHandler`.

-Additionally, you need to pass this `env` variable from your message function to your non-message function.
-Look at [examples/lang/events](https://github.com/paritytech/ink/blob/master/examples/lang/events/src/lib.rs) to see how this is done.

 ### What is the difference between memory and storage?

 In ink! we refer `memory` to being the computer memory that is commonly known to programmers while with `storage` we refer to the contract instance's memory.
 The `storage` is backed up by the runtime in a data base.
 Accesses to it are considered to be slow.